babbleberry/rpi4-osdev/part14-spi-ethernet/README.md

 while (!(handle.LinkStatus & PHSTAT2_LSTAT)) ENC_IRQHandler(&handle);
 ```

-The driver's `ENC_IRQHandler(&handle)` routine would ordinarily be called if interrupt was raised, and it refreshes the driver status flags.
-Because we didn't hook up the interrupt line, we're just polling in the software for now.
+The driver's `ENC_IRQHandler(&handle)` routine would ordinarily be called when an interrupt was raised to refresh the driver status flags.
+Because we didn't hook up the interrupt line and to keep things simple, we're just polling in the software for now.
 When we see the `handle.LinkStatus` flag has the `PHSTAT2_LSTAT` bit set, we know the link is up (documented on page 24 of the module's datasheet).

 Before we're done, we have to re-enable Ethernet interrupts (`ENC_IRQHandler()` disables them, but doesn't re-enable them - something I discovered by reading the code).